← Todos os Posts

 done

-Register this single dispatcher as your hook entry point.
+Register the single dispatcher as your hook entry point.
 Add handlers to the array as you build them.
 Each handler reads the same cached stdin (the hook event payload) and writes to stdout independently.

 Separate judgment from automation early.
-When writing a new hook, ask: “Does this hook decide whether something should happen, or does it execute a predetermined action?”
+When writing a new hook, ask: “Does the hook decide whether something should happen, or does it execute a predetermined action?”
 Judgment hooks need more testing, more edge case handling, and more iteration.
 Automation hooks need reliability and performance.
 Treating them the same leads to under-tested judgment hooks and over-engineered automation hooks.

 Let planning-execution separation emerge.
 Do not force the separation on day one.
 Build the simplest thing that works.
 When you notice that your agent’s context window is too full for both planning and implementation, split them.
 When you notice that your agent cannot objectively verify its own work, add independent review agents.
 The separation will feel obvious when the constraints demand it.

+The harness is going mainstream because the pattern is inevitable.
+Whether you call the layer Claws, Agent Harness, or just “my hooks folder,” any system that coordinates agents toward goals will converge on the same architecture: dispatchers for ordering, judgment hooks for governance, automation hooks for execution, and state files for continuity.
+The Claude Code source leak confirmed that Anthropic’s own internal architecture follows these same patterns — coordinator mode is implemented entirely as system prompt instructions, not code-level orchestration.
 The hook-based approach has one advantage over purpose-built orchestration frameworks: zero commitment.
 Every hook is independent.
 You can adopt one hook, ten hooks, or eighty-four hooks.
 You can delete any hook without breaking others (assuming you maintain the dispatcher).
 There is no framework to learn, no dependency to manage, no runtime to operate.
 The orchestration layer is just files.

 Sources

 1. Andrej Karpathy, “Claws” discussion, February 2026, x.com/karpathy/status/2024987174077432126.
+351 points, 795 comments on Hacker News.
 Relayed via Simon Willison, simonwillison.net/2026/Feb/21/claws/

 2. Context injection architecture detailed in “Context Is Architecture.”